Home prices and interest rates are bound to go down if I wait, right?

 For the first time in several years, the scales have shifted somewhat to give buyers more power.
 Here are the main reasons the market has teetered back toward the middle:

-- Sale-to-list ratio decline.
+• Sale-to-list ratio decline.
 A good heat check for the market is the percent sold-to-list-price ratio.
 The higher the percentage, the more buyers are willing to “bid up” (often out of necessity) their offer price.
 In April 2022, homes were selling for about 6 percent higher than the listing price.
-One year later, those figures are nearly even.
+Today, those figures are nearly even.

-- Days on market.
+• Days on market.
 For the past several years, sellers were juggling multiple offers and, in a blink, houses were off the market.
-Today, homes are staying on the market longer—an average of 52 days, compared to 23, year over year—which works in the buyer’s favor in the form of price drops or other concessions like seller credits that can offset some or all of a buyer’s closing costs.
+Today, homes are staying on the market longer—in September 2024, the average was 55 days, the slowest September in five years—which works in the buyer’s favor in the form of price drops or other concessions like seller credits that can offset some or all of a buyer’s closing costs.
 Speaking of which …

 As you can see, there are many compelling reasons to invest in buying a home in today’s market.
 There’s no way to predict what a fickle market will do next, so don’t hesitate if you feel you can check all the boxes to make it happen.